blkrishna/CalendarBooking/README.md

 - **Program.cs**: Sets up the DI container and configures services.
 - **Application.cs**: Contains the main logic for handling commands.
 - **Data/AppointmentContext.cs**: Defines the database context and the `Appointment` entity.
+- - `AppointmentScheduler/`: Contains the main application code.
+- `AppointmentScheduler.Tests/`: Contains the unit tests for the application.
+- `AppointmentScheduler.Data/`: Contains the data context and model definitions.

 ## Dependency Injection

+The project uses dependency injection to manage dependencies, specifically the database context and the main application class.
+This is set up in the `Program.cs` file using the `HostBuilder`.
 The `Program.cs` file sets up Dependency Injection using `IHostBuilder` and `ConfigureServices`:

 ```csharp